 The Mathematics minor provides students with a solid foundation in quantitative literacy and a greater understanding of the organization of mathematics.

-The emphasis of the Mathematics minor is on developing students' abilities to apply mathematics and quantitative thinking to analyze mathematical problems, make decisions, predict future outcomes, and verify results.
-From a core foundation in statistics and calculus, students choose from a broad and expanding array of elective choices.
-The Mathematics minor complements a variety of majors, from education and the sciences to sociology, business, and the arts.
+The Mathematics Minor emphasizes developing your ability to apply mathematics and quantitative thinking when analyzing mathematical problems, making decisions, predicting outcomes, and verifying results.
+From a core foundation in statistics and calculus, you'll choose from a broad array of electives.
+The Mathematics minor complements a variety of majors, from education and the sciences, to business and the arts.

 This course provides a general introduction to the basic concepts of probability and descriptive statistics.
 Computer-based methods for data collection, calculation, display, and analysis are integrated into the course.
 Students examine the advantages and limitations of the use of statistics in the investigation of contemporary issues and problems in science, health, education, management, and the social sciences.
 A research project involving descriptive statistics is required.